pyrsia/pyrsia/docs/developers/pyrsia-architecture-and-use-cases.md

 The end goal of a such a service is always a frictionless integration of Pyrsia in the developer's workflow.

+Different package type connector deal with package specific details in a different way.
+But all must follow the some logic:

+- Handle incoming requests from the package type specific clients (e.g. Docker client, Maven client, ...)
+- Use the `Artifact Service` to retrieve the artifact.
+The artifact service contains all the logic to retrieve (locally or from the p2p network) and validate the artifact.

 ### Pyrsia CLI API

 The Pyrsia CLI API is the entry point into the Pyrsia node for the Pyrsia command line tool.
-It supports all kinds of management operations (requesting status information about the local artifact storage, information about the peers in the p2p network) and inspecting transparency logs.
+It supports all kinds of management operations and inspecting transparency logs.

+The Pyrsia CLI API has functions to:

+- retrieve and change node configuration
+- request status information about the local artifact storage
+- request status information about the p2p connection status
+- request the addition of a new authorized node (_Authorized nodes only_)

 ### Artifact Service

-The artifact service is the component that can store, retrieve and verify Pyrsia artifacts.
+The artifact service is the component that handles everything related to Pyrsia artifacts.
+It allows artifacts to be retrieved and it allows artifacts to be added, by triggering a build from source.

-In the artifact consumption use cases, this component offers an abstract way of dealing with Pyrsia artifacts for the specific ecosystem connectors.
-It will handle get_artifact requests and perform all necessary steps to find, retrieve and validate artifacts either locally or using the p2p network.

-In the publication use cases (on authorized nodes) this component is responsible to drive build triggers: it will request a build from source at the Build Service, use the Transparency Log Service to add an `add_artifact` transaction, and when consensus is reached, it will store the artifact and make it available in the p2p network.
+The artifact service supports these functions:

+- request an artifact based on the package type and a  package type specific artifact ID (PAD). \
+  the artifact service implements this as follows:
+    - query the `Transparency Log` to retrieve the latest `add_artifact` transaction (if any)
+    - the `transaction` contains the (Pyrsia) `artifact_id` which is used to retrieve the actual artifact file
+    - if the file is available locally, it is used
+    - if the file isn't available locally, it is retrieve using the `p2p` component.
+    - the file is then checked by calculating its hash and comparing it to the `artifact_hash` stored in the `transaction`.
+    - if the hashes match the bytes of the file are returned to the caller of the artifact service.

+- request a build from source for a specific package type and a package type specific artifact ID (PAD). \
+  the artifact service implements this as follows:
+  - start a build using the `Build and verifaction service` and wait for its result.
+  - when the build finishes, temporary hold the build result and create a `add_artifact` transaction, including
+    - operator: add_artifact
+    - package type: from the caller of this function
+    - package type specific artifact ID (PAD): from the caller of this function
+    - timestamp: now
+    - artifact_hash (provided by the build service)
+    - source_bash (provided by the build service)
+    - artifact_id: the (Pyrsia) artifact ID (uniquely generated)
+    - source_id: the (Pyrsia) artifact source ID (uniquely generated)
+  - call `add_artifact` on the `Transparency log` component with the newly created `transaction` and wait for it to be confirmed (which happens only after consensus is reached)
+  - when the `add_artifact` succeeds, store the artifact locally in a file named `artifact_id` and the source in a file named `source_id`.
+  - provide both files on the p2p network using the `p2p` component.

 ### p2p